OWASP/ASVS/5.0/en/0x50-V50-Web-Frontend-Security.md

 ## V50.4 Cross-Site Script Inclusion

-Disable JSONP functionality and prevent Cross-Site Script Inclusion (XSSI) attacks.
+JSONP is an anti-pattern that can lead to data theft.
+Poor authorization in scripts that include sensitive data can lead to Cross-Site Script Inclusion (XSSI) attacks.

 | # | Description | L1 | L2 | L3 | CWE |
 | :---: | :--- | :---: | :---: | :---: | :---: |